Shape Your Message and Find Your Audience

 Certificate in Strategic Communications & Public Relations

-Approved by the UW Department of Communication and endorsed by the Public Relations Society of America Puget Sound Chapter and the International Association of Business Communicators Seattle Chapter.
+Approved by the UW Department of Communication and endorsed by the Public Relations Society of America Puget Sound Chapter.

 View this program's advisory board.